Lehigh University Field Camp

 We are looking forward to a great summer in 2022!
 Hope you can join us!

-For a complete air travel package to and from camp, you can choose to either fly into Newark (EWR) or Philadelphia (PHL) or Allentown (ABE) on Thursday May 28th in time to make a 4pm meeting at Lehigh University in Bethlehem PA, OR we can pick you up at the Chicago O'Hare (ORD) airport on Thursday June 2, in the early afternoon.
+For a complete air travel package to and from camp, you can choose to either fly into Newark (EWR) or Philadelphia (PHL) or Allentown (ABE) on Tuesday May 31th in time to make a 4pm meeting at Lehigh University in Bethlehem PA, OR we can pick you up at the Chicago O'Hare (ORD) airport on Thursday June 2, in the early afternoon.
 We also can drop people off at Jackson Hole Airport (JAC) on June 30, mid morning.

 Venue: Combination of traveling and camping.

 Course Syllabus and Schedule: Field Camp Syllabus and Schedule 2022 (updated March 15, 2022)